-This reads: If the current element is named "a", then the subrules are applicable.
+This reads: If the current element is named "a", then the sub-constraints are applicable.
 First, the attributes name, shape, etc. are declared.
 The stringtype constructs are references to regular expressions defining the valid attribute values.
-For shape attributes, a default is specified.
 Then, a contents declaration states that all text is allowed as contents together with some contents expressions defined elsewhere.
-After that, there are some references to rule definitions, and finally, there is a requirement stating that a elements cannot be nested.
-The latter rule is an example of a validity requirement that cannot be expressed by DTD or XML Schema.
+After that, there are some references to constraint definitions and a default specification for the shape attribute.
+Finally, there is a requirement stating that a elements cannot be nested.
+The latter constraint is an example of a validity requirement that cannot be expressed by DTD or XML Schema.